Euan Geddes, 3rd Baron Geddes: Civilian career

 Geddes was development manager, P&O Bulk Shipping.
 He was deputy manager of P&O Asia (Hong Kong) between 1975 and 1977.
 Since 1992, he has been chair of the Trinity College, London and since 2000 of Chrome Castle Limited.
 He is further director of the Trinity College of Music.

 House of Lords

 He succeeded to his father's title, Baron Geddes, in 1975.

-He is one of the ninety hereditary peers selected to remain in the House of Lords after the House of Lords Act 1999.
-Since 2002, Lord Geddes has been a deputy speaker of the House of Lords.
+He was one of the ninety hereditary peers selected to remain in the House of Lords after the House of Lords Act 1999.
+Since 2002, Lord Geddes was a deputy speaker of the House of Lords.

 Personal life

 Lord Geddes has been married twice, first to Gillian Butler in 1966 and, after her death in 1995, to Susan Margaret Carter in 1996.
 He has two children by his first wife, one daughter and one son, his heir James George Neil Geddes.